 Refined Homes is an award-winning design-build construction company based in St. Paul’s Mac Groveland neighborhood.
-It specializes in remodeling older homes for families who want the benefits of urban living without sacrificing suburban amenities.
+We specialize in remodeling older homes for families who want the benefits of suburban amenities in their urban homes.
 Projects include designing and building custom kitchens, master suites, basements, bathrooms and room additions.

-Owners Tricia and Ian Wiitanen schedule no more than three jobs at a time so they can personally focus on each project and provide superior craftsmanship and customer care.
-In fact, you may feel like you are on HGTV with their high-touch, remodeler couple approach.
+Owners Tricia and Ian Wiitanen personally focus on each project and provide superior craftsmanship and customer care.
+You will enjoy their attentive, remodeler couple approach.

-Refined Homes is a 2X Minnesota Contractor of the Year recipient and NARI Universal Design Certified Professional.
-It primarily works in St. Paul, Minneapolis, Edina, Eden Prairie, Bloomfield and Oakdale, MN.
+Refined Homes is a multiple Minnesota Contractor of the Year recipient and NARI Universal Design Certified Professional.
+We primarily work in the St. Paul and Minneapolis area.

 Tricia Lahti Wiitanen